Non-equilibrium large deviations and parabolic-hyperbolic PDE with irregular drift: Introduction

-The weak convergence approach to large deviation principles for stochastic PDE goes back to Budhiraja, Dupuis and Maroulas \cite{BudDupMar2008}, and has been used to derive large deviation estimates for singular stochastic PDE by Cerrai, and Debussche \cite{CD19}.
+\textit{{The weak convergence approach to large deviation principles}} for stochastic PDE goes back to Budhiraja, Dupuis and Maroulas \cite{BudDupMar2008}, and has been used to derive large deviation estimates for singular stochastic PDE by Cerrai and Debussche \cite{CD19}.
 Further applications to stochastic PDE with multiplicative noise, depending only on the values of the solution, have been given by Brze\'zniak, Goldys, Jegaraj \cite{BGJ17} and Dong, Wu, Zhang, and Zhang \cite{DWZZ20}.

-For literature on the Dean-Kawasaki equation, we refer to Dean \cite{D96}, Kawasaki \cite{K94}, Donev, Fai, and Vanden-Eijnden \cite{DFVE14}, Donev and Vanden-Eijnden \cite{DVE14}, Konarovskyi and von Renesse \cite{KR15,KR17}, Lehmann, Konarovskyi, and von Renesse \cite{LKR19} and the references therein.
-The general macroscopic fluctuation theory (MFT) has received considerable attention, with a comprehensive overview given by Bertini, De Sole, Gabrielli, Jona-Lasinio, and Landim in \cite{BDSGJLL15}.
+\textit{{The Dean-Kawasaki equation}} has been introduced in Dean \cite{D96}, Kawasaki \cite{K94}, and analyzed in Donev, Fai, and Vanden-Eijnden \cite{DFVE14}, Donev and Vanden-Eijnden \cite{DVE14}, Konarovskyi and von Renesse \cite{KR15,KR17}, Lehmann, Konarovskyi, and von Renesse \cite{LKR19} and in the references therein.
+For an informal treatment of the link of macroscopic fluctuation theory (MFT) to fluctuating hydrodynamics in the context of the Dean-Kawasaki equation see Bouchet, Gaw\c edzki and Nardini \cite{BGN16}.
+The general MFT has received considerable attention, with a comprehensive overview given by Bertini, De Sole, Gabrielli, Jona-Lasinio, and Landim in \cite{BDSGJLL15}.

-Fluctuations around the limit in the context of the zero range process have been analyzed, for example, by Benois, Kipnis, and Landim in \cite{BKL95}.
-We also refer to Kipnis and Landim \cite{KL99} and the references therein for a detailed account of the theory.

-The well-posedness and stability of solutions to linear Fokker-Planck equations with irregular coefficients has received considerable attention.
-We refer to Bogachev, Krylov, R\"ockner, and Shaposhnikov \cite{BKRS15} for a detailed account of the literature and to Le Bris, and Lions \cite{LBL04,LBL08}, Ambrosio \cite{A04-1}, Boccardo, Orsina, and Porretta \cite{BOP03}, and Porretta \cite{P15} for approaches relying on renormalization.
+\textit{{Linear Fokker-Planck equations with irregular coefficients}}, their well-posedness and stability of solutions have received considerable attention.
+We refer to Bogachev, Krylov, R\"ockner, and Shaposhnikov \cite{BKRS15} for a detailed account of the literature and to Le Bris and Lions \cite{LBL04,LBL08}, Ambrosio \cite{A04-1}, Boccardo, Orsina, and Porretta \cite{BOP03}, and Porretta \cite{P15} for approaches relying on renormalization.